uhub/awesome-shell/README.md

 * [illwieckz/pimi](https://github.com/illwieckz/pimi) - A shell script to install popular IdTech mods
 * [enkiv2/clisynth](https://github.com/enkiv2/clisynth) - A set of shell functions for simplifying music composition with sox
 * [chluehr/roundsman](https://github.com/chluehr/roundsman) - Shell scripts for setting up and/or managing Ubuntu servers
-* [andersonaguiar/wordpress-install](https://github.com/andersonaguiar/wordpress-install) - A shell script to install the latest version of Wordpress
-* [leurfete/pomodoro-sh](https://github.com/leurfete/pomodoro-sh) - A shell script which uses notifications and url blacklisting to help users follow the Pomodoro-Technique.
 * [TheWookie/git-openssl-shellscript](https://github.com/TheWookie/git-openssl-shellscript) - Shellscript to compile git with OpenSSL
 * [tobibo/AndroidMonkey](https://github.com/tobibo/AndroidMonkey) - Simple shell script which triggers the monkey to run on a android app.
 Uses a seed to reproduce random events injected after a crash, so rerunning the script after a crash will reproduce the same events.
 * [tecking/wp-cli.setup.sh](https://github.com/tecking/wp-cli.setup.sh) - A shell script to install WP-CLI into common hosting servers.